jweissman/orsino/playtesting.md

 - [ ] You should be able to visit the Inn even if at full HP?
 - ---
 - ---
-- [ ] Bring back status displays on the per turn overview... (we have per-round overview)
 - [ ] Show full enemy name more often (we often default to just the forename ie 'minimal' combatant view with forename + HP but this is ... not very much information)
 - ---
-- [ ] Player party _must_ be able to attempt to flee intentionally (could be a dex skill check?)
 - [ ] They should also have a chance to flee 'involuntarily' if they fail a save vs fear? (don't necessarily want to model 'splitting the party' but ... they could find individually-flown characters in previous rooms of the dungeon?)
 - [ ] Some statuses still sound weird ("[defender] is Chaos by [inflicter]" - odd)
 - ---